farai263/me/_portfolio/portfolio-1.md

 ---
 title: "Critical Making Project"
-excerpt: "Interactive fiction based on excerpt from the novella, Green Shadows in the Kiya Kiya Republic <br/>"
+excerpt: "Interactive fiction based on an excerpt from the novella, *Green Shadows in the Kiya Kiya Republic* <br/>"
 collection: portfolio
 ---